Kriegslustig/JavaScriptCSS/README.md

 ### Hooks

-In jsheets hooks are simple arrays you can push functions to.
-At a certain point in the parsing process those function will get executed with certain parameters
+In _jsheets_ hooks are simple arrays you can push functions to.
+They are stored in the hooks object, which is globally availible.
+Hooks get triggered at a certain point in the parsing process and then the functions stored in a hook array will get executed with certain parameters.

 #### onEOF